 Healthcare providers participating in IBD Qorus will receive feedback on their patients' outcomes and learn from one another to improve their quality of care.
 Each of their patient's self-reported outcomes, concerns with symptoms, and disease activity assessments are integrated into a comprehensive, patient-centered tool, or "dashboard," to help inform decision-making and promote patient-provider co-facilitation of care.
 This technology enables patient population management that can help providers more easily access and identify patients at risk for specific outcomes, and move aggressively to provide the treatment they need.

 In addition, findings from IBD Qorus are analyzed for all participating sites comparatively and collectively to promote the rapid spread of ideas and help in the assessment of best practices.

 How will IBD Qorus benefit researchers?

 IBD Qorus provides key clinical information that can synergize with other patient-centered research data and information to enable additional studies and early discoveries, particularly related to clinical questions.
 Its cohort will complement the extensive basic and translational research efforts to be supported by the Foundation's research exchange initiative, IBD Plexus®, which utilizes new technology to capture, organize, and share large amounts of data on individuals with IBD, and -- critically -- to link and mine this data for new insights.

 Supported by the Foundation, the two co-chairs of the project are Corey Siegel, MD, Director of the Dartmouth-Hitchcock Inflammatory Bowel Disease Center, and Gil Melmed, MD, Director of Clinical Inflammatory Bowel Disease at Cedars-Sinai Medical Center.

-By 2018, IBD Qorus will partner with 30 community-based and large academic centers throughout the US.
+IBD Qorus is partnering with 30 community-based and large academic centers throughout the US.

 How can a patient become involved?